-Q. Hello, I have a Dell laptop and I just reinstalled Windows 7 Ultimate x64 64-bit clean install on it.
-Ever since that time I have an unknown device in device manager.
-It is called ACPI\SMO8800 and I do not know what the heck it is or how to even get it working/configured.
-I really need to know where I can download the right driver and any help is appreciated!!!
+Q. Hello, I have a Dell laptop and I just reinstalled Windows 7 Ultimate x64 on it.
+Now I have an unknown device ‘ACPI\SMO8800’ in device manager.
+What driver can I download to fix it?

-A. Here is the download link for the driver that should solve your ACPI\SMO8800 unknown device issue:
+A. Here are the download links for the driver that should solve your ACPI\SMO8800 Unknown Device issue:

-The driver is for your Dell laptop’s ST Microelectronics Free Fall Sensor, it is what shows up as Unknown Device ACPI\SMO8800
+NOTE: The driver is for your Dell laptop’s ST Microelectronics Free Fall Sensor (accelerometer), it is what shows up as Unknown Device ACPI\SMO8800 🙂

 More details about free fall sensors: